shevious/edx-documentation/en_us/xblock/source/customize/custom-javascript.rst

  :depth: 1

 ***********************************
-The Default XBlock JavaScirpt File
+The Default XBlock JavaScript File
 ***********************************

 When you :ref:`create a new XBlock <Create Your First XBlock>`, the default